The Making of a Bloody Mary

 These are great starter recipes for different takes on a Bloody Mary.
 But remember, it’s a highly customizable cocktail.
 So here are some suggestions for creative ways to make your own namesake Bloody Mary mix:

 - Use leftover tomato soup, tomato sauce or even gazpacho as your tomato base.
 Simply thin it out with a little water, broth, beer or spirits.
 Some Savory recipes that would make great Bloody Mary mixture bases are Tomato Coconut Curry Soup, Subtle Rustic Red Sauce, or Smoky Gazpacho.

 - As demonstrated in Mike’s Super Thick Bloody Mary Mix, tomato powder can be used to make simple tomato juice base that can then be seasoned with anything you’d like.
-You can also add some heat and depth of flavor to your mix with horseradish powder and wasabi powder.
+You can also add some heat and depth of flavor to your mix with horseradish powder.

 - Want to wow with your garnish?
 Try finishing your Bloody Mary one of these tasty snacks: Roasted Red Pepper Wrapped Cheese Rolls, Quinoa “Sausage” Bites, or Santa Maria Steak & Potato Skewers.

 - Salting the rim of a Bloody Mary adds that final sophisticated touch of flavor.
 And it looks pretty cool, too.
-Try using any of our seasoning salt blends to rim your glasses, like Italian black truffle sea salt, Ghost Pepper Salt, or County Clare Seasoning Salt.
+Try using any of our seasoning salt blends to rim your glasses, like Italian black truffle sea salt or Ghost Pepper Salt.